 For our attack, we need an oracle that decides whether one who knows the secret key of FESTA trapdoor functions can compute the correct $(2^b, 2^b)$ -isogeny from the given input.
-This oracle relates to the situation that a FESTA trapdoor function is used as a specific PKE scheme, an adversary has access to the decryption oracle, and a recipient does not check if $\mathbf{B} \in \mathcal{M}b$ in the decryption process.
-We can prevent this attack by checking if $\mathbf{B} \in \mathcal{M}b$ in the decryption process.
-Therefore, the IND-CCA secure PKE schemes named FESTA proposed in [2] is not attacked by our adaptive attack.
+As an example, we show that this oracle can be constructed under a specific PKE scheme that uses the FESTA trapdoor function in the wrong way (i.e., a recipient does not check if $\mathbf{B} \in \mathcal{M}b$ in the decryption process).
+The IND-CCA secure PKE schemes named FESTA proposed in [2] is not attacked by our adaptive attack directly.